gratienj/openfoam/README.md

 patching changes made within the currently active environment and should be used with caution.

-## ThirdParty directory
+### ThirdParty directory

-OpenFOAM normally ships with a directory of 3rd-party software and build scripts for some 3rd-party software that is either necessary or at least highly useful for OpenFOAM, but which are not necessarily readily available on every operating system or cluster installation.
+OpenFOAM&reg; normally ships with a directory of 3rd-party software and build scripts for some 3rd-party software that is either necessary or at least highly useful for OpenFOAM&reg;, but which are not necessarily readily available on every operating system or cluster installation.

-These 3rd-party sources are normally located in a directory parallel to the OpenFOAM directory.
+These 3rd-party sources are normally located in a directory parallel to the OpenFOAM&reg; directory.
 For example,
 ```
 /path/parent
 |-- OpenFOAM-v2512